owainlewis/software-engineering-management/README.md

 There are many ways to structure engineering teams and the right choice depends on your particular business needs.
 Here are some of the common approaches to structuring engineering teams

 - Feature teams: Cross functional teams that are able to deliver features end to end and may work across many different services to get things done.
-- Component teams: Teams that have full ownership over a compoment or serivce.
+- Component teams: Teams that have full ownership over one or more compoments or serivces.
-- Platform / enabling teams: A team that provides tools or platforms to support other engineering teams
+- Platform teams: A team that provides a platform used by other engineering teams e.g. maintaining a Kuberentes cluster for other teams to deploy to.
+- SRE / Operations teams: A team dedicated to operations

 ## Ten characteristics of well-functioning teams
 - Purpose: Members proudly share a sense of why the team exists and are invested in accomplishing its mission and goals.